4-Month Sleep Regression: Your Survival Guide Is Here

 They’re going to be more interactive and engaging.
 They’ll be full of giggles, coos, and other adorable noises, and they may be starting to roll or crawl.
 They’re going to explore toys and objects with greater curiosity and interest, and they’re going to fill your world with so much fun.

-The sleep struggles during this time are real, but taking the steps above will help you both get more rest and make this exciting stage that much more enjoyable.
+The sleep struggles during this time are real, but taking the steps above, including helping them learn to self-soothe and ensuring they’re sleeping on a comfortable Newton Baby mattress, will help you both get more rest and make this exciting stage that much more enjoyable.

 Do you have questions about your baby or toddler and want to learn more tips to improve sleep?
 Sign up for your free 15-minute sleep consultation with a certified infant and toddler sleep consultant by visiting dreambabysleep.com/scheduler.